Published On: October 3rd, 2023Categories: Silica GelComments Off on Silica Gel Desiccant Regeneration

 Objective

-To regenerate saturated or less effective silica gel desiccant through a thermal process to revert the desiccant as close to its original state as possible.
+The purpose of Silica Gel Desiccant Regeneration is to regenerate saturated or less effective silica gel desiccant through heat treatment, restoring it as close as possible to its original state.

 Background